 Common reasons that new parents put off seeking help include:

-• Believing that unless they have a diagnosable condition like depression or anxiety, they shouldn’t seek help
+- Believing that unless they have a diagnosable condition like depression or anxiety, they shouldn’t seek help

-• Concerns about how their mental health will affect their baby
+- Concerns about how their mental health will affect their baby

-• Feeling like they don’t have time to seek help, or that it would be selfish
+- Feeling like they don’t have time to seek help, or that it would be selfish

 Shame about seeking help

 Shame gets in the way of many parents seeking help either soon enough, or at all.
 The pressure to feel, act, think and look a certain way can lead to people to hide or dampen down how they feel in front of others, increasings feelings of loneliness and feeding shame.
 Acknowledging how you feel and seeking help is not a sign that you’re not cut out for parenting or that you aren’t a good parent.
-Being pregnant and taking care of a newborn is a huge life adjustment.
+Being pregnant and taking care of a small human is a huge life adjustment.
 It’s bloody hard work and you’re doing you’re best.

 Well-meaning advice from others

-New parents are often told by well-intentioned family or friends that feeling exhausted, flat or overwhelmed is just part of having a newborn.
+New parents are often told by well-intentioned family or friends that feeling exhausted, flat or overwhelmed is just part of having a baby.
 Or there might be reassurances that once this or that milestone passes, you will feel better.
 In amongst all of the well-meaning advice it can be challenging to decide for yourself if it’s time to seek help.
 A general rule of thumb is that if you’ve felt this way for two weeks or more, it’s a good idea to seek help.
 That said, there’s no reason to even wait out two weeks.
 When things don’t feel right, they don’t feel right, so why wait?

 Diagnosable mental health conditions